 Gurin began his career as a writer on MTV's "Remote Control" and Nickelodeon's "Double Dare," "Make the Grade" and "Wild and Crazy Kids."
 He worked for more than 70 companies as a development executive and as a freelance writer/director/producer before establishing his own company in 1997.
 He went on to produce "CBS' Candid Camera" in primetime for four years, which was followed by an extensive run of shows on NBC, including "Twenty One," "Weakest Link," "The Singing Bee," "Miss Universe," "Miss USA" and "Miss Teen USA."
 He wrote "Before They Were Stars" (ABC), "Night-Rap" (HBO) and he produced six seasons of GSN's all-time No. 1 original program, "Lingo."

-Gurin serves on the Board of Directors for NATPE (National Association of Television and Programming Executives), on the international Board of Directors for FRAPA (Format Recognition and Protection Association), and is President of The Copper Club (The Council of Professional Producers Earning Rights).
+Gurin chairs the Format Committee for NATPE (National Association of Television and Programming Executives), and sits on the international Board of Directors for FRAPA (Format Recognition and Protection Association).
 He developed and produces the prestigious Television Academy Honors for the Academy of Television Arts and Sciences, along with their annual TV Academy Hall Of Fame.
-In 2013 Gurin served on the jury for the MIP Formats International Pitch in Cannes, France.
+In 2013, Gurin served on the jury for the MIP Formats International Pitch in Cannes, France.

 © 2014 American Broadcasting Companies, Inc.